 Why you should buy them: These headphones offer a great mix of classic style and balanced sound.

 Who they’re for: The stylish listener who doesn’t want to sacrifice fidelity for looks.

 How much they will cost: $52 to $99

 Marshall Headphones has a knack for mixing excellent style and solid performance, all in a package that is easy on the wallet.
 Designed with a malleable headband and foldable earcups for maximum portability, the durable Major II is a perfect case in point.
 The revoiced 40mm drivers deliver solid performance across the entire sound spectrum, with impressive midrange and low-end sounds, as well as a satisfying instrumental separation.
 The gold embellishments and ’70s-era-type coiled cable add some vintage flair to an otherwise modern pair of headphones.

 Those looking for a wireless model who are willing to spend a little more will be happy to hear there is a Marshall Major II Bluetooth model available as well.

-Our full Marshall Major II review
+Read our Marshall Major II review

 The best wireless

-Who’s it for: Price-conscious new phone owners who need great sound on the go — and don’t want to tote along an adapter.
+Who they’re for: Price-conscious new phone owners who need great sound on the go — and don’t want to tote along an adapter.

-How much will it cost: $99
+How much it will cost: $99

 Why we picked the Shure SE112 Wireless: